 Once upon a time in Congress, compromise between Republicans and Democrats was the norm.
 And a witty GOP senator named Bob Dole was one of the best practitioners of the art, preferably on a West-facing balcony of the Capitol where he could get sun on his face while lawmaking.
 He succeeded an affable storyteller and able dealmaker named Howard Baker, who likened running the Senate to herding cats.

-Plenty of others did, including the current crop of partisan warriors who insisted that under their leadership, the polarized Senate has been working as it always has and that they're doing the best they can.
-But others in the Bipartisan Policy Center, which Dole and Baker helped found, suggested that the two former leaders encouraged discussion instead of the parliamentary gamesmanship that rules the chamber now.
+Plenty of others did, including the current crop of partisan warriors who insisted that under their leadership, the polarized Senate was working the same way it always has and they're doing the best they can.
+But others in the Bipartisan Policy Center, which Dole and Baker helped found, suggested that the two encouraged discussion instead of the parliamentary gamesmanship that rules the chamber now.

 "I think the Senate operated more effectively then than it does today," said Sen. Lamar Alexander, R-Tenn., one of the hosts of the tribute.
 "But I don't think it would make much to change it today.
 It would take a change of behavior rather than a change of rules."

 The Bipartisan Policy Center's mission statement says it is dedicated to "great moments in compromise by encouraging civil, respectable political discourse between the political parties."